abhididdigi/abhididdigi.github.io/_posts/2012-06-25-get-names-files-ftp.md

-The credit for this post is given to Ishaq Khan.
-The script will get all the names of the files in a particular folder of FTP.
+Credit for this post goes to Ishaq Khan.
+The script will get all the names of the files in a particular folder on an FTP server.

 Name : GetFileNamesFTP